Caochris/SCOTIA/README.md

 - Key parameters:

-  -effect_range: used for checking whether two cell clusters are spatially proximal
+  -dist_cutoff: used for checking whether two cell clusters are spatially proximal
-                   to each other, also a normalization factor.
+                to each other.
+If the closest two cell pair from the source and target clusters exceeds this distance cutoff,then those two clusters are not proximal enough.

 - Returns: dis_mtx_mod, modified cell by cell spatial distance array with filtered cell pairs marked with 'Inf'.